 Seriously, no one in my house realized that the mac & cheese they’ve loved changed their recipe.
 Gone are the artificial flavors, preservatives and dyes.

 Now that the news is out, Kraft is thanking its fans for participating.
-They’ll be surprising thousands of consumers with thank you gifts, including free product, celebratory T-shirts and even an oversized macaroni-inspired body pillow.
+They’ll be surprising thousands of consumers with thank you gifts, including free products, celebratory T-shirts, and even an oversized macaroni-inspired body pillow.

 Kraft Macaroni & Cheese goes great with my easy, baked chicken nuggets.
 This wholesome meal is any kid’s dream.
 And, as a mom, I can feel good about serving it to him.